t-mullen/wire-protocol/README.md

 ## FAQ
 ### Why not use protobuf?
-Google's Protocol Buffers also implement length-prefixed wire protocols.
+[Google's Protocol Buffers](https://github.com/google/protobuf) also implement length-prefixed wire protocols.
 It's great if your application is cross-language or you need a complex serialization algorithm.

-If you just want a Javascript wire protocol and are fine with using common serializers, use this and save yourself from compiling protobuf.
+If you just want a Javascript wire protocol, are fine with using common serializers, don't want to spend time compiling and learning protobuf, and/or want to use a convenient stream API, use this module.

 ### What is implicit length-prefix framing?
 When you send multiple messages over a binary stream, you can't immediately know when each messages starts and ends.

-One way to solve this is to use special sequences between every message called seperators.
+One way to solve this is to use special sequences between every message called **seperators**.
 But then you have to send a seperator every message and add overhead.
-A better solution is to first send the length of the message (usually written in some fixed-length format like 8 bytes), then the message itself.
+A better solution is to **first send the length of the message** (usually written in some fixed-length format like 8 bytes), then the message itself.

 `wire-protocol` allows **implicit** length-prefixing, since it doesn't explicity write the length of each message.
-Message length can often be derived from the previous message, or is fixed, and no prefix needs to be sent at all.
-For example, if your first message is always 8 bytes, followed by a 10 bytes message, you do not need to prefix those messages (their lengths are already known).
+Message length can often be **derived from the previous message**, or is **fixed**, and no prefix needs to be sent at all.